 This bill amends the procedure for requesting absentee ballots by establishing specific timeframes for when applications can be submitted.
-It stipulates that UOCAVA (Uniformed and Overseas Citizens Absentee Voting Act) voters may submit their federal official post card forms no earlier than January of the calendar year in which the election occurs.
-Additionally, all other absentee ballot applications must be received or postmarked within six months of the election date.
-The bill explicitly states that any applications submitted prior to this six-month period will not be accepted by the secretary of state or local clerks.
+It introduces new language that specifies that UOCAVA (Uniformed and Overseas Citizens Absentee Voting Act) voters may submit their federal official post card forms no earlier than January of the calendar year in which the election occurs.
+Additionally, it stipulates that all other absentee ballot applications must be received or postmarked within six months of the election date.
+The bill also clarifies that any applications received or postmarked prior to this six-month period will not be accepted by the secretary of state or local clerks.

 Statutes affected: